Mctripp10/clustering-iris-flower-data/README.md

 ![agglom_fig](./resources/agglom_fig.png)

-Above is one grouping I was able to get with agglomerative clustering when stopping at three clusters.
+Above is one grouping I was able to get with agglomerative clustering when stopping at three clusters (here I plotted the first feature on the x-axis and the _second_ feature on the y-axis).
 Noting the size of the orange cluster, we could speculate two of the flower groups are more closely related than the blue cluster, so the model just combined them into one large cluster.

 ### DBSCAN